Our Sunday Visitor is a multi-channel not-for-profit Catholic organization that serves the Church through publishing and parish resources.

 Tips: Say what you have to say in an interesting and informative manner and stop.
 Please do not stray from the magisterium of the Catholic Church.

 What should I know about Our Sunday Visitor?

 Our Sunday Visitor is the country’s largest not-for-profit Catholic publishing company.
 It was founded in 1912 by Father John Noll to “serve the Church.”
-Today we publish a newsweekly, magazines, religious education materials, pamphlets and books.
-We publish about 40 trade book titles a year, some in hard cover, but most in soft, in addition to releasing most titles as ebooks.
+Today, OSV publishes a newsweekly, periodicals, religious education materials, pamphlets, and books.
+We publish between 30 and 40 trade book titles a year.

 We have two main trade book publishing seasons: spring and fall.
 The bulk of our sales are to distributors (web and print), bookstores, parishes, schools, and individual consumers – the man and woman “in the pew.”
 Our primary audience is North America.
 (A copy of our book catalog can be obtained by writing: Book Marketing Department, 200 Noll Plaza, Huntington, IN 46750 or emailing: email@example.com.)

 What kinds of books are of interest to Our Sunday Visitor?